ka-language/tutorial/mod8-io.md

 # Input and Output

-Omm has two ways of outputting to the console
+Ka has two ways of outputting to the console

 - `log`
 - `print`